Asoulus/SpaceEscape/README.md

 - Autosave is currently the only option to save your progress
 - Simple level loading system

-# Things to come:
-- More levels
-- Better saving/loading system
-- More puzzles/mechanics
-- Better lighting

 # Preview

 ![](Images/GamePlay.PNG )